SC logs 163 new coronavirus cases, 7 new deaths, bringing total to 4,086

+Over the six weeks from the beginning of March to Friday, South Carolina has seen its number of confirmed coronavirus cases rise sharply, to more than 4,000.

-South Carolina public health officials announced 163 new coronavirus cases and seven new deaths on Friday, bringing state totals to 4,086 cases and 116 deaths.
+State public health officials announced 163 new coronavirus cases and seven new deaths on Friday, bringing state totals to 4,086 cases, 116 of them fatal.

 Of the seven new deaths, three were elderly patients with underlying health conditions from Florence, Richland and Lexington counties, according to the S.C.
 Department of Health and Environmental Control.
-Three patients were elderly individuals with no underlying conditions from Berkeley, Lee and Horry counties, and one patient was middle-aged with no underlying conditions.
+Three patients were elderly individuals with no underlying conditions from Berkeley, Lee and Horry counties, and one victim was middle-aged from Sumter County with no underlying conditions.

+On March 6, DHEC announced the first two confirmed cases.
+That number grew to six the next day.
+Over the next week, case numbers had grown to 29.

+By the end of March, DHEC had confirmed more than 2,000 cases.

+State public health officials have cautioned that increases in testing can account for the increasing number of cases reported and continue to urge residents to follow social distancing, hand washing and other hygiene guidelines as the virus continues to circulate.

+According to the agency's projections, there could be more than 8,600 cases confirmed by the beginning of May.

-As of Friday, 67 percent of South Carolina patients diagnosed with COVID-19, the illness caused by the virus, are estimated to have recovered, the agency said.
+As of Friday, a full two-thirds of South Carolina patients diagnosed with COVID-19, the illness caused by the virus, are estimated to have recovered, the agency said.

 "Not including the 116 confirmed deaths ... the remaining patients are presumed to currently be experiencing some phase of the illness," DHEC said.